Ingrown Hair on the Private Areas — Men and Women

-1. When You Wear Clothes that Are a Size Too Small For
+1. When You Wear Clothes that are a Size Too Small

 Tight clothes and synthetic fabrics suffocate your skin, giving it no breathing space.
 If you wear polyester underwear, nylon leggings, and skinny jeans, you are sending an open invitation to ingrown hair.
 While we won’t take away your right to wear tight clothes, we do recommend you wear clothes and undergarments made from cotton to give your skin the space it needs to breathe.

 2. When You Tug Your Skin with a Razor